 Michael chose Emmanuel because of its location in Boston and its proximity to the city's "big players," specifically its leading names in the financial industry.

 You won't find the sophisticated city of Boston, with its 250,000 other college students, outside your front door everywhere.
 You won't find a 17-acre campus, lush with trees and brick buildings everywhere.
 You won't find Fenway Park just down the street everywhere.
 But you'll find it all at Emmanuel College.

 You'll also find living and dining choices perfectly suited to you.
 From special first-year residence halls to suite-style living for returning students; from a made-to-order grill to stir fry and vegan stations in the dining hall, living on campus becomes whatever you want it to.

 The Office of Residence Life and Housing provides clean, well maintained and properly staffed facilities, which promote a living and learning environment that is safe, just, and developmental.
-The staff offers students opportunities to explore new experiences, enhance personal growth, explore and building new relationships, and play an active role in celebrating and promoting the ideals of a Catholic community.
+The staff offers students opportunities to explore new experiences, enhance personal growth, explore and build new relationships, and play an active role in celebrating and promoting the ideals of a Catholic community.